Thomas Poon, Ph.D.

 Empowered by her triple majors in business, marketing, and environmental studies, and LMU’s mission, recent LMU graduate Andrea Payre Madrigal ‘25 has been empowered to raise awareness about environmental justice and turn values into real-world impact.
 She hopes to focus on developing her skills to help communities stay resilient in the face of climate change.

-LMU dance professor Rosalynde “Roz” LeBlanc Loo supports students as they shape their futures, not only by refining their technical craft but by cultivating connections and encouraging them to be changemakers in the field.
+LMU dance professor Rosalynde “Roz” LeBlanc supports students as they shape their futures, not only by refining their technical craft but by cultivating connections and encouraging them to be changemakers in the field.
 She inspires them to learn from each other, both on and offstage, fostering a collaborative ethos that dancers take with them when they graduate.

 Ignacio Companions students: Reflecting on global justice through immersive service in Kenya